 Football: Valencia sack coach Gracia

-REUTERS: Valencia sacked coach Javi Gracia a day after the team slipped to within six points of the relegation zone in La Liga, the club said in a statement on Monday.
+VALENCIA: Valencia sacked coach Javi Gracia a day after the team slipped to within six points of the relegation zone in La Liga, the club said in a statement on Monday (May 3).

 Long-serving club employee Voro has been named caretaker coach, the seventh time he has taken charge of the team on an interim basis.